Dive Into Our Sourdough Goodness!

 There are even companies that specialise in producing “starter cultures” to help bakers make sourdough bread.
 Sourdough has a distinctive, richer flavour and a firmer, chewier texture compared to regular bread.

-At Fosters Bakery (The Bread People), we maintain several sourdough starters that are perpetually fermenting in large insulated fermentation vats.
-We stir each vat every hour and use a portion of the sourdough daily, replenishing it for the next day's batch.
-We produce both 100% sourdough loaves and breads that incorporate sourdough into conventional recipes..
+At Fosters Bakery (The Bread People), we maintain several sourdough starters that are perpetually fermenting in large insulated fermentation vats or in large bowls.
+The hi tech computer automatically tells the vat when to rest and when to stir, when to stay warm and when to chill.
+We produce both 100% sourdough loaves and breads that incorporate sourdough into conventional recipes to add flavour.

 Large Sourdough